 Chroma Key in Adobe Premiere Pro: How to do Green Screen Keying

-Those who are new to this editing world must be curious to know about what is the Chroma Key processing and how it is done.
-Chroma Key, also called a Green-screen key, is actually the process of replacing background color of a video with another desired background to make videos more appealing.
-Adobe Premiere Pro platform allows easy editing options for such type of changes with its great tool named as "Ultra Key".
+Those who are new to this editing world must be curious to know about what is Chroma Key processing and how it is done.
+Chroma Key, also called a Green-screen key, is actually the process of replacing the background color of a video with another desired background to make videos more appealing.
+Adobe Premiere Pro platform allows easy editing options for such type of changes with its great tool named "Ultra Key".
 Premiere Pro features the Chroma Key ability after CS5 and later versions.
 In this article, we will show you how to do Chroma key in Premiere Pro and some tips for getting a perfect Chroma Key effect.

 If you are a beginner then you may find using Premiere Pro to change green screen background is a little complicated.
 The complexity of this software tool may take all your excitement and the classic chroma key effect may turn out to be a complete mess.
 Don't worry!
-If you want to make eye catching videos with green screen then you can access many other user friendly tools.
+If you want to make eye-catching videos with a green screen then you can access many other easy-to-use tools.
 One of the best recommendations for beginners is Filmora Green Screen Editor.
 You can check the video tutorial below to check how to use Filmora to composite a green screen video.

 The article below will help you to know about how chroma key effect can be used in Premiere Pro platform.

-- Shadows do not appear good in green screen videos so it is important to be highly careful while shooting feet of the actor.
+- Shadows do not appear well in green screen videos, so it is important to be highly careful while shooting the feet of the actor.

-- Actors are advised to stand at least at a distance of 10 feet from green screen.
-It will help to avoid light spilling around their shoulders or other parts of body.
+- Actors are advised to stand at least a distance of 10 feet from green screen.
+It will help to avoid light spilling around their shoulders or other parts of the body.

-- Add lights to background so that you can have smoothness for shooting.
-Also provide proper lights to the actors during drama.
+- Add lights to the background so that you can have smoothness for shooting.
+Also, provide proper lights to the actors during the drama.

 - Green backgrounds must have smooth appearance; prefer to use paint instead of fabrics as it helps to avoid unwanted folds and wrinkles.